angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 knowledge that "there will probably be UR Delver and Death & Taxes" about I had to try and come up with my list.
-To make things slightly trickier I had gone 1-3 at the last local FNM I had played in (making me feel a little bummed out) and, probably more importantly, the :card[Ragavan, Nimbler Pilferer] ban had come into effect so I was probably due to make some changes to my [previous list](/articles/2022/01/22/zero-respect#the-decklist) whilst being unable to test for the event at all thanks to general life things getting in the way.
+To make things slightly trickier I had gone 1-3 at the last local FNM I had played in (making me feel a little bummed out) and, probably more importantly, the :card[Ragavan, Nimble Pilferer] ban had come into effect so I was probably due to make some changes to my [previous list](/articles/2022/01/22/zero-respect#the-decklist) whilst being unable to test for the event at all thanks to general life things getting in the way.